sohamkamani/sohamkamani.github.io/notes/linear_regression.md

 ### For variables with 2 choices

-The predictor can be included in the equation as `BB*X`, where BB is the coefficient which we have to determine, and X=0 if the choice is the first one, and 1 if it's not.
+The predictor can be included in the equation as `β*X`, where β is the coefficient which we have to determine, and X=0 if the choice is the first one, and 1 if it's not.

 ### For variables with more than 2 choices

 If there are `k` possible choices, we need `k - 1` variables to express their effect.
 For example, if there are 4 choices, we could express it as:

 ```
-BB1*X1 + BB2*X2 + BB3*X3
+β1*X1 + β2*X2 + β3*X3
 ```

 If it was choice 1, then X1, X2 and X3 are all 0.